-This is one of several methods you can use to help figure out how much life insurance you should buy.
-Use this method if the main goal of your life insurance purchase is to cover your family's immediate and ongoing expenses after you pass away.
-To use this method, you divide your family's needs into two categories:
+Below, I'll show you one of several methods you can use to help figure out how much life insurance you should buy.
+I call this the "family needs" approach.
+You should use this method if the main goal of your life insurance purchase is to cover your family's immediate and ongoing expenses after you pass away.

 • Immediate (cash needs)